 MA Media Producing Degree Progression

-Courses are seven weeks long, with the exception of Thesis II, which takes place over 14 weeks in the fall semester.
+Core courses are seven weeks long, with the exception of Thesis II, which takes place over 14 weeks in the fall semester.
+Electives are four weeks long and are taken in the summer.
 All courses are completed online.

 Watch